Dasharo/docs/docs/unified-test-documentation/dasharo-stability/capsule-update.md

 1. Power on the DUT.
 1. Enter the Setup Menu.
-1. Navigate to the "Dasharo System Features" menu.
+1. Navigate to Boot Maintenance Manager.
-1. Enter the "Networking Options" submenu.
-1. Enable the "Network Boot" option.
+1. Change the Auto Boot Time-out value to an arbitrary custom one, such as 32123
 1. Save the settings and reboot the system.
-1. Boot into UEFI Shell.
-1. Perform a capsule update using a valid capsule.

 **Expected result**

-1. The network boot option should remain enabled after the system reboots and the capsule update is applied.
+1. The custom Auto Boot Time-out value should remain set after the reboot.

 ---